Keeping our Young People Safe

 We have partnered with Pipi Learning to develop three online learning modules covering Child and Youth Safety.
 We ask our volunteers to complete the online learning modules to ensure everyone has the same understanding of how to keep our young people safe.

 Scouts Aotearoa rechecks our volunteers, adult helpers, and parents who regularly help or attend overnight camps every two years.
 (The Vulnerable Children’s Act requires vetting a minimum of every three years.)

 A robust Policy

-Scouts Aotearoa has a robust child protection policy that details how we keep your young people safe.
+Scouts Aotearoa has a robust safeguarding policy that details how we keep your young people safe.
 You can read the full policy here.

-Scouts Aotearoa engaged the Australian Childhood Foundation to benchmark our Child Protection System.
+Scouts Aotearoa engaged the Australian Childhood Foundation to benchmark our Safeguarding System.
 We continue to make improvements to how we keep young people safe.